If an employee believes that you have not properly considered their request they may want to appeal.

-This appeal should ideally be heard by a different manager.
+This appeal should ideally be heard by a different higher level manager.

 The principles on the right to be accompanied, pay for attending the meeting and what happens if the employee fails to attend are the same as for the initial meeting - read more on considering flexible working requests.